anoma/nspec/docs/anomian.juvix.md

 Anomian, you mentioned that engines have an internal state, a message interface, and specific communication patterns.
-Are there any other characteristics that define an engine like us?
+Are there any other characteristics that define an engine?
+And what about us, are we also engines?
 For instance, humans have attributes such as name, age, and parents.
 Do engines have similar attributes?

 <div class="grid" markdown>

 > Engines possess certain attributes.
 These attributes are stored in what we call
 > their **engine-configuration**, of type `EngineCfg`.
 This configuration is *immutable*
-> through the life of the engine.
+> through the lifetime of the engine.
 The configuration of an engine includes its **parent**
 > that **spawns** it, its **name**, a virtual location where the engine runs named
 > `node`, and some specific information denoted by `cfg` of a given type `C`.